 According to the work “On the Gods and the world” by Sallust, the Goddess was part of the cosmic Gods (Gods who make the world), who watched over the world itself and was linked to the ether.

-What is strange is not only the way in which Athena was born but also her appearance: according to the myth, the goddess was born already an adult and dressed in armor.
+What is strange is the way Athena was born and her appearance: according to the myth, the goddess was born already an adult and dressed in armor.

 Why the Greeks felt the need to give birth to the already great goddess is easily explained by the fact that wisdom and prudence would not have been easily attributable to a child, even a goddess!